MagEpub/Open/README.md

 There are three files

 AFS New Tab Write.json = the script.
-Import it into Automa
+Import it into Automa (scripts are called workflows)

-AFS New Tab Write.txt = all the settings for the blocks
+AFS New Tab Write.txt = all the settings for the blocks.
+For now I'm storing this in a global variable in the workflow

 testpage.htm = the page to practice on.